Methodology

 - UIF benefits — Department of Employment and Labour UIF Amendment schedules.

-- Municipal rates — per-municipality rates policies (published by each metro/municipality under the Municipal Property Rates Act).
+- Municipal rates — per-municipality rates policies published under the Municipal Property Rates Act.

-Where a calculator page shows a rate table, the bracket values are what you’ll find on the corresponding SARS page.
-We link the specific SARS page on each calculator under “Source.”
+Where a calculator page shows a rate table, the bracket values match the corresponding SARS page.
+We link the specific source on each calculator under “Source.”

 How a calculator is built

 - Engine.
-A set of pure functions that take a config and your inputs and return a result.
-No side effects, no network calls, no DOM — calculations are deterministic and unit-tested.
+Pure functions that take a config and your inputs and return a result.
+No side effects, no network calls — calculations are deterministic and validated through automated tests.

 - UI.
-A React form that collects inputs, calls the engine in your browser, and displays the result.
+A React form that collects your inputs, runs the engine in your browser, and displays the result.
 Your inputs never leave the page.

 Tax-year versioning

 South African tax years run from 1 March to the following 28/29 February.
-When the Budget Speech introduces changes, we add a new config file for the upcoming year and keep the previous years available.
-Calculators default to the current year but let you select a prior year — useful when you’re filing late or reviewing a historical return.
+When the Budget Speech introduces changes, we add a new config file for the upcoming year and keep prior years available.
+Calculators default to the current year but let you select a prior year — useful when filing late or reviewing a historical return.

-Calculator results are estimates.
-They assume standard cases.
+All results are estimates that assume standard cases.
 They don’t model:

 - Double-tax-treaty relief for foreign income.